garrensmith/garrensmith.github.com/_posts/2012-09-24-Staying-up-with-Unicorn-Upstart-Bluepill.md

 ## Bluepill

 I initially took a look at [Monit](http://mmonit.com/monit/), [God](http://godrb.com/) and [Bluepill](https://github.com/arya/Bluepill) for process monitoring of Classroom 7.
-I've used Monit before and although really powerful I found it quite difficult to setup, God seemed good but I've heard of memory leak issues and didn't feel like having something else monitoring my monitoring process (process inception anyone?).
+I've used Monit before and although really powerful I found it quite difficult to setup, God seemed good but I've heard of memory leak issues and didn't feel like having something else monitoring my monitoring process (process inception anyone?) (**Update** David mentions in the comments that God's memory issues have been sorted out).
 Bluepill was the eventual winner.
 Bluepill is really easy to install just follow the [README](https://github.com/arya/Bluepill/blob/master/README.md).
 Below is my Bluepill configuration file.
 I created separate ones for Production and Staging.

 <script src="https://gist.github.com/3780648.js?file=gistfile1.rb"></script>